wmk1/toll-road-blockchain-system/README.md

 * the exit toll booth
 * the vehicle type

-There variables will be used thus:
+These variables will be used thus:

-* the `TollBoothOperator` defines a base route price from booth A to booth B. The base route price from booth B to booth A maybe non-existent, equal or different.
+* the `TollBoothOperator` defines a base route price from the entry booth to the exit booth.
+The base route price from the exit booth to the entry booth may be non-existent, equal or different.
 * the `TollBoothOperator` defines a multiplier for each vehicle type.
 This is the number by which the base route price is multiplied with to get a specific vehicles route price or deposit.

 ## External accounts